FreeCreditReport.Com or AnnualCreditReport.Com

 There are many sites on the Internet that will charge you for a creditreport.
 Therefore it is important to know that you do not have to pay for this service.
 By analyzing your annual freecreditreport once a year, you will have a clear idea of what your credit score is.
 Free annual credit reports will help you determine where your focus for the next year should be if you are looking to repair any bad credit items that appear on your report.
 FreeCreditReport.Com

 If you have been denied credit and you think that it is unreasonable, then it would be in your best interest to request a free annual credit report.
 This is because with the amount of scams that exist, someone could be using your name to receive credit and then giving you a bad rating.
 If you are working on repairing bad credit that you have, an annual free credit report is enough to request.
 Credit scores do not raise overnight or because you made one payment on time.
 It takes at least a year to notice a marked increase, so you shouldn’t pay for extra reports.

 When you receive your annual FreeCreditReport, you should carefully read all sections.
 All aspects of the credit report are included in computing a credit score, so you should pay attention to all of them.
 Check your address to make sure it is correct and compare the list of accounts to ensure that you have not missed any payments.
-The AnnualCreditReport.Com also contains a list of people or businesses that have requested credit information on you recently.
+The AnnualCreditReport.Com also contains a list of people or businesses that have requested credit info on you recently.
 You should also check this to see that all of these names are familiar to you.

 You don’t need to pay, you can get an annual FreeCreditReport.

 To download a free copy of Peter’s Credit Repair book visit Peter’s Website Credit Repair Answers and find out about Credit Bureaus and more; including Credit Report Repair Services, Free Credit Reports, and Online Credit Repair.